hostjane/hostjane.github.io/_pages/getting-orders.md

 # What happens when I get an order?

-You'll get an email and site notice inviting you to accept or decline the order, after the Buyer has provided the job requirements.
+<span class="green">You'll get an email and site notice inviting you to accept or decline the order, after the Buyer has provided the job requirements.</span>

 There are no penalties for declining the order.
 Only accept jobs you have time to deliver on time.